CageCode/World-Food-Ecosystems/practical1/intro.md

 Of course, although the building blocks are similar, the syntax can differ quite a bit.
 Some key tips and tricks for JavaScript are listed here (source: <a href="https://docs.google.com/document/d/1ZxRKMie8dfTvBmUNOO0TFMkd7ELGWf3WjX0JvESZdOE/edit" target="_blank">Earth Engine 101 Beginner's Curriculum</a>.)

 ---
-**NOTE**

-Try to copy-paste some of these commands to your code editor in google earth and run it: what happens?
+**NOTE**: Try to copy-paste some of these commands to your code editor in google earth and run it: what happens?

 ---

 <br />

 ### Commenting lines

+Just like using hashes in R, you can make comments in code using slashes in Javascript, see:

 ```javascript